InterviewMap/CS-Interview-Knowledge-Map/Git/git-en.md

 ## Merge with Rebase
 This command shows no difference with the command `merge`.

-We usually use `merge` to merge the code from one branch to `master`. like this:
+We usually use `merge` to merge the code from one branch to `master` , like this:

 ![](https://user-gold-cdn.xitu.io/2018/4/23/162f109db27be054?w=505&h=461&f=png&s=22796)

-After using `rebase`， the commits from `decelop` will be moved to the third `commit` of the `master` in order, as follows:
+After using `rebase ` , the commits from `decelop` will be moved to the third `commit` of the `master` in order, as follows:

 ![](https://user-gold-cdn.xitu.io/2018/4/23/162f11cc2cb8b332?w=505&h=563&f=png&s=26514)